sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/cross-chain.md

 onto the package to indicate the validators who sign the events, this can be achieved by combining a bitmap and a validator set on-chain.
-However, the Greenfield validator set is volatile, Greenfield validators have to sync the information to BSC once there is an update about the Greenfield validator set.
-This is implemented by building a Greenfield light client on BSC, which is similar to the light client implemented for BNB Beacon Chain on BSC.
+However, the Greenfield validator set is volatile, Greenfield validators have to sync the information to BSC/opBNB once there is an update about the Greenfield validator set.
+This is implemented by building a Greenfield light client on BSC/opBNB, which is similar to the light client implemented for BNB Beacon Chain on BSC/opBNB.

 ### Economic